 Founded in 1903, Baylor University Medical Center at Dallas was the first hospital of Baylor Health Care System.
 Baylor University Medical Center at Dallas is a nationally recognized faith based not-for-profit hospital that cares for more than 300,000 people each year with over 35,000 admissions and 100,000 emergency visits.
 In 1903, the hospital opened with 25 beds; today it is a major patient care, teaching and research center for the Southwest.
 Baylor Dallas has 998 licensed beds and serves as the flagship hospital of Baylor Scott & White Health--North Texas.
 U.S. News has ranked Baylor Dallas in its "Best Hospitals" ratings as the No. 1 hospital in the Dallas Metro Area and nationally recognized for the 23rd consecutive year.
 Baylor Dallas earned the Magnet® Award for "Excellence in Nursing" from the American Nurses Credentialing Center for the third time--an honor held by less than two percent of hospitals nationwide.

-Heart and vascular services are offered to patients at both Baylor University Medical Center at Dallas and Baylor Jack and Jane Hamilton Heart and Vascular Hospital – the first North Texas hospital dedicated solely to the care and treatment of heart and vascular patients.
+Heart and vascular services are offered to patients at both Baylor University Medical Center at Dallas and Baylor Scott & White Heart and Vascular Hospital – the first North Texas hospital dedicated solely to the care and treatment of heart and vascular patients.
 Since then, Baylor Heart and Vascular Hospital has earned national recognition as a leader in the prevention and treatment of heart and vascular disease, as well as diagnostic and research excellence.
-Baylor Dallas' Heart and Vascular Institute, in collaboration with Baylor Research Institute, coordinates more than 150 research studies involving cardiac surgery, cardiology, cardiac and vascular intervention, electrophysiology, vascular surgery and cardiovascular disease prevention.
-Baylor Dallas was also the nation's first hospital to receive the Gold Seal of Approval™ from The Joint Commission for the Ventricular Assist Device (VAD) program.
+Baylor Scott & White Heart and Vascular Institute – Dallas', in collaboration with Baylor Research Institute, coordinates more than 150 research studies involving cardiac surgery, cardiology, cardiac and vascular intervention, electrophysiology, vascular surgery and cardiovascular disease prevention.
+Baylor Scott & White Heart and Vascular Hospital – Dallas was also the nation's first hospital to receive the Gold Seal of Approval® from The Joint Commission for the Ventricular Assist Device (VAD) program.

-Located within Baylor Jack and Jane Hamilton Heart and Vascular Hospital, the Baylor Heart and Vascular Institute is charged with administrative stewardship over education and research programs in cardiovascular medicine.
+Located within Baylor Scott & White Heart and Vascular Hospital, the Baylor Scott & White Heart and Vascular Institute is charged with administrative stewardship over education and research programs in cardiovascular medicine.
 The institute administers numerous educational conferences, grant programs, and has a high profile in the academic community with editor's offices for the American Journal of Cardiology, Reviews in Cardiovascular Medicine, and Baylor University Medical Center Proceedings.

 |Total Cardiac Cath Lab Procedures||12,533|